 Edit the text of your creative by typing in your own revisions based on suggested feedback, using the toolbar for text style editing as needed

-OR, you can always make changes outside of your Compliance Portal manually.
+OR, you can always make changes outside of Portal manually.

 We recommend pulling up the cheat sheet below for your first few reviews!